danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 > The `/tmp` directory allows you to **temporarily** store up to <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">512 MB</a>.

-First we'll write the WebM blob to `/tmp` so ffmpeg can read it, and then we'll tell FFmpeg to write the produced MP3 file to the same directory:
+First write the WebM blob to `/tmp` so FFmpeg can read it, and then tell it to write the produced MP3 file back to the same directory:

 ```js
 'use strict';